saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

     ## 10 PRODUCTIVITY    Others             262
     ## # … with 23 more rows

-As shown in the above table, we can see that the top 6 cateogies are in one level and the others are stored in another
+As shown in the above table, we can see that the top 6 categories are in one level and the others are stored in another
     level.